-2.1.3 Use the findings from 1.1/1.2 to produce guidance and embed new ways of working.
-2.1.4 Evaluate performance against the guidance produced.
-July- September Report to be carried out into the mobilisation of specialist assets using AURA to investigate more effective ways of working. ' 2.2.
-Redesign of Fire Control suite including investment in new technologies.
-2.2.1 Liaise with key stakeholders to develop costings and estimated timescales of completion.
-SM Claire Taylor April - June Liaised with Telent and Pure AV who attended Fire Control to measure wall and discuss required features.
-A verbal costing has been provided by PureAV in the region of £55,000 to £60,000.
-Awaiting detailed costing in writing and timescale of completion.
-July-September Estimated date to commence installation of Media wall and redesign of Fire Control is November 2023.
+1 T T T 2.2.
+Redesign 2.2.1 Liaise with key SM Fire April - June of Fire Control stakeholders to develop Control Liaised with Telent and Pure AV who attended Fire Control to suite including costings and estimated measure wall and discuss required features.
+A verbal costing has investment in timescales of completion. been provided by PureAV in the region of £55,000 to £60,000. new Awaiting detailed costing in writing and timescale of technologies. completion. Ü July-September Estimated date to commence installation of Media wall and re- design of Fire Control is November 2023.
 Estimated costings supplied by Estates for office furniture, electrical alteration and decoration are; £6295 Chairs £7200 Desks £3600 Electrical alteration for media wall and desk positions £8500 Decoration Approx total £25.500 £13,000 has been allocated from new TDA budget and existing desks from Fire Control will be used in Secondary Control - new TDA.
-Paper taken to Ops Board in relation to funding was agreed on 23rd August 2023.
-2.2.2 Introduce new technologies within Fire Control to enhance the efficiency and effectiveness of operational response: • Media wall AURA April - June Fire Control are in second phase of testing with Beta release notes issued on 02/05/2023 (Due Apr 2023).
-Fire Control will continue to provide feedback to the project team and report all bugs, issues and request new features.
-Particular attention is being paid to the cover planner.
+Paper taken to Ops Board in relation to funding was agreed on 23 rd August 2023.
+Complete 2.2.2 Introduce new AURA technologies within Fire April - June Control to enhance the Fire Control are in second phase of testing with Beta release efficiency and effectiveness notes issued on 02/05/2023 (Due Apr 2023).
+Fire Control will of operational response: continue to provide feedback to the project team and report all Media wall bugs, issues and request new features.
+Particular attention is AURA being paid to the cover planner.
+Pre-Alert Following completion of the Discovery Phase of the Pre-Alert, a TTE-AICIT rough order of magnitude has gone to Telent and SSS.
+A briefing presentation has been developed to take to Ops Board and to deliver to the Stations involved in the trial.
+Presentation of trial of pre alert to deliver to crews went through Ops Board on 25 th May, outcomes to change name due to historic negative impact of name and terminology.
+Enhanced Mobilisation (EM) current working title.